tim-le-large/le_decision_iris/Readme.md

 In this project we solve the classification of the different iris species (Schwertlilien) using decision trees.
 ![iris-dataset/png](attachment/iris-dataset.png)

-Which leads to the following result:
+Which leads to the following decision tree:

 ![tree.jpg](attachment/tree.jpg)